Toyota Camry: XV70 (2017–2024)

 The XV70 Camry was introduced at the 2017 North American International Auto Show on 9 January 2017.
 It was launched in Japan on 10 July 2017, and in Australia on 21 November 2017.
 North American production started in June 2017, and sales began in late July 2017.
-It is built on GA-K platform.
+It is built on the GA-K platform.

 Engine choices include a base 2.5 L inline four-cylinder (I4) that now produces 203 hp in base form (208 hp when equipped with the optional quad exhaust), the same 2.5 L inline four-cylinder (I4) engine with an electric motor (Hybrid) that produces 208 hp, or the top-of-the-line 3.5 L V6 that produces 301 hp.
 In some markets the old 2.5 L 2AR-FE engine is carried over from the previous generation which produces 178 hp.

 The only major components shared with the previous generation are the Toyota emblem on the front grille and rear trunk lid.